 In 2017 we began building our custom home and our first barn.
 As soon as they were finished in 2018, we moved north.
 Then in January of 2019, we brought home our first four alpacas.

 In the year that followed, we grew from five alpacas to an alpaca herd of twenty-five.
 We bought more foundation females, invested in a few herdsires, and adopted a few additional alpacas along the way.

-Our alpaca farm began with a simple idea of having a few alpacas, sheep, and chickens.
+Our alpaca farm began with the simple idea of having a few alpacas, sheep, and chickens.
 Our goal was a hobby farm to keep Jason busy after retirement.